marcromani/cascade/README.md

 #

-**Cascade** is a C++ library designed for error propagation using automatic differentiation.
-It allows users to compute gradients of an expression and then use them to propagate uncertainties in the input to the output.
+**Cascade** is a C++ library for automatic differentiation and error propagation.
+It provides a streamlined engine that allows you to effortlessly compute gradients of an arbitrary function and also propagate uncertainties in its inputs to the output.
 The library simplifies the process of error analysis in scientific computing and engineering applications.

 ## How to build